 Courses & Faculty

 All law courses are selected exclusively for the program and are taught in English.
-Course descriptions and professor biographies are available below.
+A course list for 2014 will be available in late January 2014.
+Course descriptions and professor biographies for 2013 are available below.

 The instruction style during the Exchange Program is what is referred to in the US as the "Socratic Method," meaning lessons are based on active student participation and not simply on formal lecturing.
 This interactive teaching style enables students and lecturers from around the world to explore issues in international and comparative law from different legal and cultural perspectives.

 Should your level of German allow, you may sit in on some of the courses offered in the German LL.B. program.